ThorstenDoherr/searchengine/README.md

 ## Version history
 2025.06.16
-- fixed "ResultTable invalid" error for new result tables.
+- fixed "ResultTable invalid" bug when a new result table was assigned

 2025.05.09
 - new command "importresult" allows to import text files as result table facilitating external manipulation of results